bucardo/count-table-rows/README.md

 # count-table-rows

-Count number of rows in all tables in all databases
+Count number of rows in all tables in all PostgreSQL databases in a given cluster.